 Small talk is when words hitchhike--they will let any mouth transport them around, but without chatter, we are just people in boxes.

 to my online home.
 Thank you for finding me!
-Here you can read some of my poems, view pictures from Poetry and Dinner Nights, learn about upcoming readings, and purchase my books.
+Here you can read some of my poems, check out my blog, and purchase books as well.

 Fish Fry Daughter

 Holiday Inn kitchen, the day I am born:

 My father is frying fish for a party of seventeen when the call comes from the hospital.
 He stays until the batter is crispy, cold salads scooped

 on platters, rye bread buttered.

 Dad never told me this story.

 He told my boyfriend, one short order cook to another.